 Final ThoughtsHow close are you to reaching financial independence?
 Are you close to building enough streams of passive income to cover half your living expenses?
 All of them?
 Play around with our financial independence calculator to see where you stand.
 Whether you’re just starting out or making fast progress toward financial freedom, aim to create a passive income stream every single month.
 That could be as simple as buying more shares in a REIT or setting up recurring investments with a real estate crowdfunding platform, or as involved as buying a new rental property.
 Each dollar of extra income you earn makes it easier to save and invest more, to compound and grow exponentially over time.
 Where you stand today doesn’t matter.
 Just start making tangible progress every single month, and you’ll find yourself reaching financial independence faster than you’d think.♦ How many sources of income have you built?
 What are your questions about how to create passive income streams?

 About the Author

-G. Brian Davis is a landlord, real estate investor, and co-founder of SparkRental, who spends 10 months out of each year overseas with his family.
-His mission: to help 5,000 people reach financial independence by replacing their 9-5 jobs with rental income.
-If you want to be one of them, join Brian, Deni, and guest Scott Hoefler for a free masterclass on how Scott ditched his day job in under five years.
+G. Brian Davis is a real estate investor and cofounder of SparkRental who spends 10 months of the year in South America.
+His mission: to help 5,000 people reach financial independence with passive income from real estate.
+If you want to be one of them, join Brian and Deni for a free class on How to Earn 15-30% on Fractional Real Estate Investments.